Breast Health & Mammography

 Mammography is used to detect early signs of breast cancer before patients develop symptoms.
 Mammograms can reveal solid tumors, fatty masses, and fluid-filled cysts that would otherwise be unnoticeable during self-examination.

 Mammograms save lives because they can locate cancer at early stages when more treatment options are available.
+Many women diagnosed with breast cancer show no signs or symptoms.
+This is why regular screenings are so important.

 Types of Mammograms